rolspace/blazor-football-scoreboard/README.md

 ### Running the tests

-1. Set the current working directory in your terminal of choice to the root of the repository, where the [Scoreboard.sln](/Scoreboard.sln) solution file is located.
+1. Set the current working directory in your terminal of choice to the [root of the repository](/).

 2. Run the tests with the `dotnet test` command.